Motivic, logarithmic, and topological Milnor fibrations: The multigraph construction and the motivic Milnor fibre

-Suppose that $\operatorname{codim}(X)=\operatorname{rk}(E)$ (when $E$ is a line bundle, the case considered in the paper, it is enough to assume that the restriction of $s$ to every irreducible component of $M$ is not identically equal to zero).
-Then
+Suppose that $\operatorname{codim}(X)=\operatorname{rk}(E)$ (when $E$ is a line bundle -- the case considered in this paper -- it is enough to assume that the restriction of $s$ to every irreducible component of $M$ is not identically equal to zero).
+Then the fibre at infinity of the restriction of $\rho$ to $\PP_XM$ can be expressed as the following connected sum over $\PP(E_{|X})$

-where $\xi:\tilde M=\left\{\ell\in\PP(E),\,s(\pi(\ell))\in\ell\right\}\xrightarrow{\pi}M$ is the blowing-up of $M$ along $X$ and $\PP(E_{|X})$ is the exceptional divisor.
+where $\xi:\tilde M\coloneq\left\{\ell\in\PP(E),\,s(\pi(\ell))\in\ell\right\}\xrightarrow{\pi}M$ is the blowing-up of $M$ along $X$ and $\PP(E_{|X})$ is the exceptional divisor.